godotengine/godot-docs/classes/class_treeitem.rst

 - :ref:`TreeItem<class_TreeItem>` **get_next** **(** **)**

-Returns the next TreeItem in the tree.
+Returns the next TreeItem in the tree or a null object if there is none.

 ----